josephdouce/sounding-tables/readme.txt

 files must be .csv format and can be produced easily and edited in excel, they must be formatted as follows

 Trim followed by trim options
-sounding in cm followed by value in m3
+sounding in cm followed by value in m3, currently only trim 0 is accepted

 e.g.